JCSes/JCS.github.io/index.md

 _Abby_ not only had an athletic and jacked-up body that rivaled most of the game's male characters, but she was also responsible for the death of a significant character only a few hours into the game.
 This made her an obvious target for series fans, and the enmity was heightened when it was revealed that players will spend the most of the game playing as _Abby_ rather than the much-adored _Ellie_.

 Others believe _Abby's_ character falls short.
-They say that **The Last of Us Part 2** doesn't give them the chance to really care about _Abby's_ Character as they do about the much-adored _Ellie_, which kind of ruins the concept of witnessing the story from two different perspectives.
+They say that **The Last of Us Part 2** doesn't give them the chance to really care about _Abby's_ Character as they do about _Ellie_, which kind of ruins the concept of witnessing the story from two different perspectives.
 Similarly, many claim that they were eager to see _Ellie_ and _Joel's_ narrative come to a satisfying close.
 But instead, resented to having too much time spent on a new character, _Abby_.